mn-revival/charybdis/README.md

 # charybdis
-Type-aware disassembler for Game Boy / Game Boy Color.
-Inspired by [mattcurie/mgbdis](https://github.com/mattcurie/mgbdis).
+Type-aware disassembler for Game Boy / Game Boy Color

+`charybdis` converts ROM files into a RGBDS-compatible source tree with a Makefile.
+Building the project produces a ROM which is identical to what `charybdis` was given.
+If a symbol table is provided, it is used to annotate the source tree.

+### Differences from `mgbdis`
+This software is inspired by [mattcurie/mgbdis](https://github.com/mattcurie/mgbdis) and should be helpful in similar situations.
+However, there are some key differences:
+* No use of RGBDS symbol format.
+By using a more expressive alternative, a variety of primitive (and complex) types are supported.
+* RAM can be annotated.

 ## Installation
 WIP (see [#4](https://github.com/mn-revival/charybdis/issues/4))